oddy-boop/Edusync-git/README.md

-# EduSync EdTech Platform
+# EduSync Platform

 ## 1. Project Idea

-The EduSync EdTech Platform is a comprehensive, modern, and user-centric school management system designed to streamline administrative tasks, enhance communication, and empower students, teachers, and administrators.
+The EduSync Platform is a comprehensive, modern, and user-centric school management system designed to streamline administrative tasks, enhance communication, and empower students, teachers, and administrators.
 It provides distinct, role-based portals that cater to the specific needs of each user group, all powered by a robust backend using Supabase for the database and authentication.

 ---